On the Road

 Finally, Illinois allows municipalities to establish their own laws regarding motorists’ cell phone usage.
 Prior to the new laws above, Chicago previously enacted hands-free legislation to make driving while using a cell phone illegal.
 As employees travel through Illinois, they should investigate similar municipal regulations along intended routes.

 Drivers are expected to obey all traffic regulations.
 The driver is responsible for all tickets, fines, violations, or citations incurred while the vehicle is assigned to them.
 Transportation Services will not assume responsibility for any unpaid tickets, fines, etc. If you have a personal IPass transponder for the Illinois Tollway, you can use it in a fleet vehicle.
-However, before you do so, you must first call the Illinois Tollway dept. and have the fleet vehicle added to your account.
-When you do so, be sure you indicate that the "plate type" is "state vehicle".
-If it is not, the IPass system won't recognize the transponder for that vehicle.
-After 7 calendar days, $20 fines will be added to each toll, which the driver is responsible for.
+You must call the Illinois Tollway and have the fleet vehicle added to your account prior to departure.
+Please be sure you indicate that the "plate type" is "state vehicle" or the IPass system won't recognize the transponder for that vehicle and toll fines will be incurred.
 To avoid any possible fines, it is still best to pay all tolls at the toll booth and then be reimbursed on your travel voucher when you turn in your travel expenses.

 Avoid multi-level parking garages with large vans.
 There have been occasions when vans have become stuck due to low clearance, causing substantial expense to remove and repair.